Author: Amanda Stevens

 And one last criticism: The addition of Ivy, a teen-age sociopath, to the already crowded cast of characters seems superfluous to me.
 Ivy's big scene at the end appears to be yet another obvious plot manipulation in which someone needed to be the catalyst that propelled Amelia into one last critical experience.
 The last sentence of the book sends Amelia back to Charleston for the third novel.

-Click HERE to go to this book's Amazon.com page where you can read or listen to an excerpt from The Kingdom by clicking on either the cover art or the "Listen" icon.
+Click HERE to read or listen to an excerpt from The Kingdom on the novel's Amazon.com page by clicking on the cover art for print or the "Listen" icon for audio.

 Throughout the book, Amelia goes through an increasingly familiar routine: She has a ghostly experience or overhears a conversation and then she thinks about it at great length, turning it over and over in her mind as she meditates on how it relates to all of the other clues that she has collected up to that point.
 This ritual occurred a few times in book 1, increased in frequency in book 2, and has gone overboard in book 3.
 It's like the author is beating the reader over the head with the clues—restating them over and over again, primarily, I think, to keep the red herrings in the forefront.